tokio-rs/website-next/content/tokio/tutorial/spawning.md

 ## Tasks

 A Tokio task is an asynchronous green thread.
-They are created by passing an `async` block to `tokio::spawn`. `tokio::spawn` returns a `JoinHandle` which the caller may use to interact with the spawned task.
+They are created by passing an `async` block to `tokio::spawn`.
+The `tokio::spawn` function returns a `JoinHandle`, which the caller may use to interact with the spawned task.
 The `async` block may have a return value.
 The caller may obtain the return value using `.await` on the `JoinHandle`.

 For example: